andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/testing/unit-testing-model-layer-core-data-swift.md

 #### Observations

-I&#8217;ll be honest, I&#8217;m only starting to put together the pieces involved in setting up the Core Data stack.
+I'll be honest, I'm only starting to put together the pieces involved in setting up the Core Data stack.
 Working through these unit testing techniques has solidified a _lot_.
 Analyzing the helper method from the bottom up has made some sense out of how to configure everything:

   * I need an `NSManagedObjectContext` whose `NSPersistentStoreCoordinator` property uses an in-memory store.
-  * To get such an `NSManagedObjectContext`, I need to add a persistent store with a type of `NSInMemoryStoreType` to an `NSPersistentStoreCoordinator` instance. (note the line that&#8217;s highlighted)
+  * To get such an `NSManagedObjectContext`, I need to add a persistent store with a type of `NSInMemoryStoreType` to an `NSPersistentStoreCoordinator` instance. (note the line that's highlighted)
-  * Of course, in order to do _that_, I need an `NSPersistentStoreCoordinator` _instance_, and I can&#8217;t get one of _those_ unless I initialize it with an `NSManagedObjectModel`.
+  * Of course, in order to do _that_, I need an `NSPersistentStoreCoordinator` _instance_, and I can't get one of _those_ unless I initialize it with an `NSManagedObjectModel`.
   * To get an `NSManagedObjectModel`, I use the class method, `mergedModelFromBundles()` to grab it from my main bundle.
   * Fast-forwarding now: With a proper `NSManagedObjectModel` instance, I can create an `NSPersistentStoreCoordinator` instance with it and add an `NSInMemoryStoreType` to that `persistentStoreCoordinator`.
 Finally, I can initialize an `NSManagedObjectContext`, assign the configured `persistentStoreCoordinator` to the context, and return it.

 Whew!
-This whole process felt a lot like reading [If You Give a Mouse a Cookie][3], but that may be because I&#8217;ve read it a few hundred times to my 2 year old. :]
+This whole process felt a lot like reading [If You Give a Mouse a Cookie][3], but that may be because I've read it a few hundred times to my 2 year old. :]

 ### Writing the unit test(s)

-With the ability to get an `NSManagedObjectContext` instance that&#8217;s using an in-memory store, the unit tests using Entities from my Core Data model are quite easy.
+With the ability to get an `NSManagedObjectContext` instance that's using an in-memory store, the unit tests using Entities from my Core Data model are quite easy.

-Here&#8217;s a sample test:
+Here's a sample test:

 <pre class="lang:swift decode:true " title="XCTestCase &#038; CoreData" >import CoreData